 GST - Goods and Services Tax

-In New Zealand, all goods and services are subject to 15% retail tax (GST).
+In New Zealand, all goods and services are subject to a 15% retail tax (GST).
 This is usually included in the displayed price unless otherwise stated.
-Visitors cannot claim refunds on this tax (exceptions may be made for major exports).
+Visitors cannot claim refunds on this tax (exceptions may be made for significant exports).

-For most accommodation, it is a standard to offer hairdryers in your rooms.
+For most accommodations, it is standard to offer hairdryers in your rooms.

 Most hotels and motels have Internet connections, which can be accessed for an additional fee or offered free of charge depending on your accommodation.
 Note: Not all Internet cafes will allow you to connect a laptop to their network.

-In New Zealand, you are responsible for your own safety.
+In New Zealand, you are responsible for your safety.
 There is no suing here (like in the USA).
 All accidents are taken care of by the government scheme ACC (accident compensation coverage).
-Your decisions and actions are your own, no lawsuits.
+Your decisions and actions are your own, with no lawsuits.
 Cancellation Cover: Most insurance companies have a type of travel insurance that covers you if there is an illness or if the death of a family member or a business associate occurs.
-It will not cover you if the cancellation is due to a disinclination to travel.
+It will not protect you if the cancellation is due to a disinclination to travel.
 Talk with your own insurance company.
-There are now very few countries in the world that do not offer fully comprehensive travel insurance to travellers.
+There are now very few countries worldwide that do not offer fully comprehensive travel insurance to travellers.

-New Zealand is a very casual country and there is no need for fancy dress or a suit and tie!
+New Zealand is a very casual country, and there is no need for fancy dress or a suit and tie!
 Layering is the way to go in our climate.
 Usually, one suitcase and one carry-on bag (small case) will do.
-The accommodation we use have their own laundry facilities or have access to some.
-Be aware that you are only allowed 23kg per person as a Baggage Allowance on domestic flights (Smart Saver) for Economy class and the Premium Economy (Flexi Plus) allowance is 2 pieces at 23kg each (Business class 3 pieces at 23kg each).
+The accommodation we use has laundry facilities or access to some.
+Be aware that you are only allowed 23kg per person as a Baggage Allowance on domestic flights (Smart Saver) for Economy class, and the Premium Economy (Flexi Plus) allowance is two pieces at 23kg each (Business class 3 details at 23kg each).
 Airlines are pretty strict, so try to stay within these limits.
 If you have a bag to check, be at a bag tag kiosk/counter no later than 30 minutes before your departure.
-On board, you are allowed one carry-on bag per person (max 7kg each bag).
-If any piece of baggage weighs more than 23kg, customers will be asked to repack their baggage and if necessary purchase an additional bag tag.
-Any item that is unable to be reduced in weight (e.g. large items or heavy equipment that cannot be separated) will be subject to a $50 overweight charge.
+On board, you are allowed one carry-on bag per person (max 7kg for each bag).
+If any piece of baggage weighs more than 23kg, customers will be asked to repack their luggage and, if necessary, purchase an additional bag tag.
+Any item that cannot be reduced in weight (e.g. large items or heavy equipment that cannot be separated) will be subject to a $50 overweight charge.

-For some of the more active adventure activities, you will have to sign a waiver form to declare that you understand the danger of the activity and your own responsibility by taking part in the activity.
+For some of the more active adventure activities, you will have to sign a waiver form to declare that you understand the danger of the action and your responsibility for participating in the activity.

 Meals & Dining

-New Zealand has a fantastic selection of cuisine and dining attractions available in most villages and cities.
+New Zealand has fantastic cuisine and dining attractions in most villages and cities.
 New Zealand's cuisine has been described as Pacific Rim, drawing inspiration from Europe, Asia and Polynesia.
 This blend of influences has created a wide range of flavours and food available in cafes and restaurants throughout New Zealand.
-A local restaurant meal can cost between NZ$15 and NZ$35 for a main course on average.
-A good pub meal will be around NZ$25 for a main course.
-Drinks cost between NZ$6 and NZ$12 for a glass of wine (depending on what is ordered, of course) and between NZ$5 and NZ$10 for a beer (again depending on the variety).
-A bottle of wine will cost anywhere from NZ$30 upwards in a restaurant or cafe.
-On public holidays some cafes and restaurants impose a surcharge to cover the additional wages that are paid to staff and employees required by legislation.
+A local restaurant meal can cost between NZ$15 and NZ$35 for the main course.
+A good pub meal will be around NZ$25 for the prior period.
+Drinks cost between NZ$6 and NZ$12 for a glass of wine (depending on what is ordered) and between NZ$5 and NZ$10 for a beer (again, depending on the variety).
+A bottle of wine costs anywhere from NZ$30 in a restaurant or cafe.
+Some cafes and restaurants on public holidays impose a surcharge to cover the additional wages paid to staff and employees required by legislation.

-Pharmacists and pharmacies (also known as chemists) can typically be found in suburban areas, shopping malls, or near medical establishments.
-Pharmacists are able to offer advice on the safety and use of medicines along with general information on some common health problems.
-They are able to dispense medicines that have been prescribed by your GP are also able to sell 'over the counter’ medicines that do not require a doctor's prescription.
+Pharmacists and pharmacies (chemists) can typically be found in suburban areas, shopping malls, or near medical establishments.
+Pharmacists can offer advice on the safety and use of medicines along with general information on common health problems.
+In addition, they can dispense drugs that your GP has prescribed and sell 'over-the-counter medications that do not require a doctor's prescription.

 The metric system is employed throughout New Zealand.

 Some services and activities don't operate on public holidays.
-Christmas day is usually the only day of the year that all tour operators and activities are closed.
-Most shops are usually open 364 days a year.
-If you plan on travelling over any periods that may coincide with limited activity options or dining options we will let you know when we create your tour.
+Christmas is usually the only day of the year when all tour operators and activities are closed.
+Most shops are generally open 364 days a year.
+If you plan on travelling over any period that may coincide with limited activity options or dining options, we will let you know when we create your tour.

-New Zealand has very strict quarantine regulations.
-Please do not bring any raw food, fruit, plant material, or soil with you.
+New Zealand has stringent quarantine regulations.
+Therefore, please do not bring any raw food, fruit, plant material, or soil.
 There are severe penalties for doing so.

-In New Zealand, you are responsible for your own safety.
-For anything that you plan to do, even on a guided tour, you will need to use your own judgment when it comes to personal safety.
-You cannot sue anyone for your own misjudgement.
+In New Zealand, you are responsible for your safety.
+For anything you plan to do, even on a guided tour, you will need to use your judgment when it comes to personal safety.
+Unfortunately, you cannot sue anyone for your misjudgement.

-Stores and shops are usually open from 9.00am to 5.30pm Monday through Friday (most supermarkets in the cities are open on weekdays between 8.00am - 9:00pm and 9:00am to 5:00pm on Saturday and Sunday).
-Shops in cities and popular tourist areas are often open longer than in more rural areas, usually 7 days a week.
+Stores and shops are usually open from 9.00 am to 5.30 pm Monday through Friday (most supermarkets in the cities are available on weekdays between 8.00 am - 9:00 pm and 9:00 am to 5:00 pm on Saturday and Sunday).
+Shops in towns and popular tourist areas are often open longer than in more rural areas, usually seven days a week.
 It all depends on the demand.

 International telecommunications are readily available in New Zealand.
 There is an excellent network throughout the country.
-Public telephones use either coins (20 cents) or more commonly, phone cards, which are widely available from stationery stores, post offices, tourist offices, and supermarkets.
+Public telephones use either coins (20 cents) or, more commonly, phone cards, which are widely available from stationery stores, post offices, tourist offices, and supermarkets.
 Most international mobile phones will work in New Zealand.
-However, if you think you will need to hire one, please advise us.
+However, if you need to hire one, please advise us.

 New Zealand is the first country in the world to see the sun and is 12 hours ahead of Greenwich Mean Time.
-Summer is from December to February and Winter from June to August.
+Summer is from December to February, and Winter is from June to August.

-It is by now normal practice to tip or give gratuities but it is usually not expected.
-If you feel that you have received special service or help then it is at your discretion.
+Tipping or giving gratuities is normal, but it is usually not expected.
+However, it is your discretion if you have received exceptional service or help.
 There are no service charges added to bills in hotels or restaurants.

 Throughout the country, it is safe to drink from taps.
-Water is fresh and has been treated to remove impurities.
+The water is fresh and has been treated to remove impurities.
 Water taken from streams and lakes should still be boiled before consumption.
 Fresh and pure spring water can also be found in many places.

 New Zealand Rainfall: New Zealand's average rainfall is high—between 640 millimetres and 1500 millimetres—and is evenly spread throughout the year.
 As well as producing areas of stunning native forest, this high rainfall makes New Zealand an ideal place for farming and horticulture.

 New Zealand Summer: New Zealand's summer months are December to February, bringing high temperatures and sunshine.
-Days are long and sunny, nights are mild.
-Summer is an excellent time for walking in the bush and a variety of other outdoor activities.
+Days are long and sunny; nights are mild.
+Summer is an excellent time for walking in the bush and various other outdoor activities.
 New Zealand's many gorgeous beaches are ideal for swimming, sunbathing, surfing, boating, and water sports during the summer.
-Average summer temperature is around 15 degrees Celsius in the South Island and 23 in the North Island.
+The average summer temperature is around 15 degrees Celsius on the South Island and 23 on the North Island.

 New Zealand Autumn: March to May are New Zealand's autumn months.
-While temperatures are a little cooler than in summer, the weather can be excellent and it is possible to swim in some places until April.
+While temperatures are a little more relaxed than in summer, the weather can be excellent, and it is possible to swim in some places until April.
 While most of New Zealand's native flora is evergreen, there are many introduced deciduous trees.
-Colourful changing leaves make autumn a scenic delight, especially in regions such as Central Otago and Hawke's Bay, which are known for their autumn splendour.
+Colourful changing leaves make autumn a scenic delight, especially in Central Otago and Hawke's Bay regions, known for their autumn splendour.

-New Zealand Winter: New Zealand's winter months of June to August bring colder weather to much of the country, and more rain to most areas in the North Island.
+New Zealand Winter: New Zealand's winter months of June to August bring colder weather to much of the country and more rain to most areas in the North Island.
 Mountain ranges in both islands become snow-covered, providing beautiful vistas and excellent skiing.
-While the South Island has cooler winter temperatures, some areas of the island experience little rainfall in winter, so this is an excellent time to visit glaciers, mountains, and other areas of scenic beauty.
-Average winter temperature is around 9 degrees Celsius in the South Island and 13 in the North Island.
+While the South Island has cooler winter temperatures, some areas of the island experience little rainfall in winter, so this is a perfect time to visit glaciers, mountains, and other areas of scenic beauty.
+The average winter temperature is around 9 degrees Celsius on the South Island and 13 on the North Island.

 New Zealand Spring: Spring lasts from September to November, and New Zealand's spring weather can range from cold and frosty to warm and hot.
-During spring buds, blossoms, and other new growth bursts forth throughout the country and newborn lambs frolic in the fields just before dusk.
-Both Alexandra in Central Otago and Hastings in Hawke's Bay celebrate spring with a blossom festival.
+During spring, buds, blossoms, and other new growth burst throughout the country; newborn lambs frolic in the fields just before dusk.
+Alexandra in Central Otago and Hastings in Hawke's Bay celebrate spring with a blossom festival.
 If you're into white water rafting, this is the time when melting spring snow makes river water levels excitingly high!
-Average winter temperature is around 9 degrees Celsius in the South Island and 13 in the North Island.
+The average winter temperature is around 9 degrees Celsius on the South Island and 13 on the North Island.